Text Us

 No fees unless we win · Takes under 2 minutes · No obligation

-• Impairment-Related Work Expenses (IRWE): Costs for items or services needed to work due to your disability, such as medications, medical devices, or assistive technology
+• Impairment-Related Work Expenses (IRWE): Costs for items or services you need to work because of your disability

-Once you complete nine trial work months, you enter an extended period of eligibility (EPE) lasting 36 months.
-During the EPE, you receive benefits for any month your earnings fall below the SGA level.
-If your earnings exceed SGA, benefits stop for that month, but you can quickly restart them if your earnings drop without filing a new application.
+Once you complete nine trial work months, you enter what is known as the Extended Period of Eligibility (EPE), which lasts for 36 months.
+During the EPE, you will receive benefits for any month your earnings fall below the SGA level, but not for months when earnings exceed that threshold.

 Reporting Requirements and Compliance